 Now Mandy trains and teaches all breeds and disciplines full time incorporating TTEAM-Connect to train young horses and re-school older horses alike.
 In addition to training at her parents' Icelandic Horse Farm; she is following in her mother’s footsteps and is offering her services for clinics organized at other locations featuring Tellington TTouch Training (TTEAM) and Connected Riding elements.
 Besides assisting Robyn throughout Europe, South Africa, Australia, and North America; she has taught independently in Mexico and Australia in addition to various US states and Canadian provinces.

 In 2019 Mandy co-wrote "Training and Retraining Your Horse - The Tellington Way" with Linda Tellington- Jones, published by Trafalagar Square.

 Her clinics focus on creating a positive experience for horse and rider, while improving performance without compromising physical, emotional, or mental well being.
 These are often geared toward the Icelandic horse enthusiast but can be easily applicable to an all breed format.
 Mandy teaches 1 to 5 day workshops throughout the year, offering several at The Icelandic Horse Farm.
 She is available for demonstrations, riding lessons, lectures, and clinics.

-Mandy is currently a Tellington TTouch Equine Instructor and a Certified Connected Riding Assistant Instructor, and Surefoot 4 Hoof Accredited Professional.
+Mandy is currently a Tellington TTouch Equine Instructor, a Certified Connected Riding Assistant Instructor, and Surefoot 4 Hoof Accredited Professional.

 She and her husband Walt have a small hobby farm that is home to their two young sons, several horses, a herd of sheep, flock of poultry, 2 Jersey cows, cats Harriet & Teddy, and their dog Ollie.